xin3liang/platform_external_boost/more/getting_started/detail/build-from-source-head.rst

 __ http://www.boost.org/boost-build2/doc/html/bbv2/reference/tools.html

 ..
-Note:: If you previously chose a toolset for the purposes of `building b2`_, you should assume it won't work and instead choose newly from the table below.
+Note:: If you previously chose a toolset for the purposes of `building bjam`_, you should assume it won't work and instead choose newly from the table below.

-.. _building b2: ../../doc/html/bbv2/installation.html
+.. _building bjam: ../../doc/html/jam/building.html

 +-----------+--------------------+-----------------------------+
 |Toolset    |Vendor              |Notes                        |